KomputeProject/kompute/README.md

 #### Your First Kompute

-Pass compute shader data in glsl/hlsl text or compiled SPIR-V format (or as path to the file) - [view more examples](#more-examples).
+Pass compute shader data in glsl/hlsl text or compiled SPIR-V format (or as path to the file).
+View [more examples](#simple-examples).

 ```c++
 int main() {